marcscho/amllab/README.md

 * [Lab 4 - Model training and experiment logging](4_Model_Training_and_Experiment_Logging.ipynb)
 * [Lab 5 - Automated ML on Remote Compute](5_AutoML_Remote_Compute.ipynb)
 * [Lab 6 - Model deployment](6_Deploy.ipynb)

+Go ahead and click the first link of the list above to start with your first lab!

 ### Optional labs